 Don’t forget about the spooky sounds

-Once you have your screen, projector and digital decorations good to go, now comes the part about the scary sounds.
+Once you have your screen, projector and digital decorations set up, it’s time for some scary sounds.
 Unless you have a window open, no one outside is going to be able to hear the video’s creepy soundtrack.

-Last but not least, here’s another tip if you don’t want the projector to stay on all night: Connect it to a smart plug.
-Connect your projector to one such as this Amazon Smart Plug and set up a time that it shuts off each night through the Alexa app.
+Last but not least, here’s another tip if you don’t want the projector to stay on all night.
+Connect it to a smart plug such as this Amazon Smart Plug and set up a time it shuts off each night through the Alexa app.

-Then you’re all set to be the creepiest house on the block — but creepy in a good way.
+Now you’re all set to have the creepiest house on the block.